-Each class has approximately 2 hours P.E. curriculum time each week.
-Additional coaching and lunchtime activities are available to the children every day, led by the Sports Council.
+Each class has approximately 1 hour of P.E. curriculum time each week.
+Additional coaching and lunchtime activities are available to the children every day, led by the Sports Council and our Sports Apprentice.

 In addition we organise various extra-curricular activities and inter-school competitions.
-When funding is available we buy in the services of specialised sports coaches and trainers, e.g. we have a long term relationship with Aston Villa Football Club.
-We are members of the Kingsbury Sports Partnership.
+When funding is available we buy in the services of specialised sports coaches and trainers, which includes a Karate club.
+We are members of the Kingsbury School Sports Partnership.

 Pupils should develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 They should be able to engage in competitive(both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.

 Pupils should continue to apply and develop a broader range of skills, learning how to usethem in different ways and to link them to make actions and sequences of movement.